osmosis-labs/osmosis/ingest/sqs/README.md

 ### Router

 For routing, we must know about the taker fee for every denom pair.
-As a result, in the router repository, we stote the taker fee keyed by the denom pair.
+As a result, in the router repository, we store the taker fee keyed by the denom pair.

 These taker fees are then read from Redis to initialize the router.